Cajac/picoCTF-Writeups/picoCTF_2021/Reverse_Engineering/speeds_and_feeds.md

 ### Analyze the output

-Let's start by connecting to the service and watch the output
+We start by connecting to the service and watch the output
 ```bash
 ┌──(kali㉿kali)-[/mnt/…/picoCTF/picoCTF_2021/Reverse_Engineering/speeds_and_feeds]
 └─$ nc mercury.picoctf.net 59953